vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 #### Built-In Assets

 Built-in assets work much the same as any Vega asset except they can not be deposited or withdrawn.
+The creation of internal assets through governance proposals is restricted by the network parameter, `limits.assets.proposeBuiltinEnabled`.

 They also optionally can be restricted from use in specific functions.
 These functions include:

+- minting
 - transfers
 - as the base asset in a spot market
 - as the quote asset in a spot market